 What is it?

 If you have young children, you probably have heard of hand-foot-mouth disease since it’s common for them to catch it.
 However, it can happen in adults.
 Just last summer, a professional baseball player contracted it.
-So, what is it and what causes it?
+So, what is it, and what causes it?
 How is it treated?
 What can you do to prevent it?

 There isn’t a specific treatment for hand-foot-mouth disease.
 It usually clears up on its own in 7 to 10 days.
 The most common complication is dehydration due to the child not wanting to eat or drink because their throat is sore.
-It can be helpful to use a topical oral anesthetic and for them to take over-the-counter pain relievers, like ibuprofen and acetaminophen.
+To ease their discomfort, use a topical oral anesthetic and over-the-counter pain relievers, like ibuprofen and acetaminophen.

-Start teaching children at a young age about good hand hygiene and explain to them in an age appropriate way why they shouldn’t be putting their fingers, hands and any other object in their mouth.
-If your child has hand-foot-mouth disease, keep them home from day care or school until their fever is gone and their sores have healed in order to prevent it from being spread to other children.
+Start teaching children at a young age about good hand hygiene and explain to them in an age-appropriate way why they shouldn’t be putting their fingers, hands, and any other object in their mouth.
+If your child has hand-foot-mouth disease, keep them home from daycare or school until their fever is gone and their sores have healed to prevent it from spreading to other children.

-Hand-foot-mouth disease isn’t something that you want you child to have, but sometimes it’s unavoidable.
+Hand-foot-mouth disease isn’t something you want your child to have, but sometimes it’s unavoidable.
 By being prepared, you’ll be able to provide them with the care they need.
 If you have any questions or concerns regarding hand-foot-mouth disease, please speak with your child’s doctor.
 If you would like more information, please visit the American Academy of Dermatology’s hand-foot-mouth disease page at https://www.aad.org/public/diseases/contagious-skin-diseases/hand-foot-and-mouth-disease